Frauds, Myths, and Mysteries: Reception

 The book has generally received favorable reviews.
 In a recent review, Jacob J. Sauer of Vanderbilt University says "There is no other book I would recommend more to colleagues--or to anybody interested in learning more about archaeological myths and mysteries."
 Many reviewers commented favorably on the book's emphasis on using the scientific method.
 In his review of the 2nd edition, F. Donald Pate says "I recommend this book to both professional archaeologists and the general public.
 It does a fabulous job of educating the public regarding a systematic scientific approach to archaeological problems, and offers alternative explanations for a range of popular frauds and myths relating to the human past."
 The 1st edition of the book was not specifically intended as a textbook but soon came to be used as such.
 One reviewer of the 1st edition states "The book should both be of general interest and prove useful as a supplemental text for introductory archaeology courses."
 As a result, new features were added in later editions to facilitate its uses as a textbook.
-The book is required reading in many archaeology courses.
+The book has been required reading in some archaeology courses.
 Bettina Arnold, a professor of anthropology at the University of Wisconsin–Milwaukee, writes that this book "has influenced thousands of undergraduates in introductory courses across the country (and presumably overseas as well), a significant contribution to the everlasting struggle to maintain some control over how professional archaeology is perceived by the general public."
 One reviewer, who was otherwise quite positive, found Feder's occasional use of sarcasm somewhat "off-putting," such as where he states in regards to claims about Noah's ark being scientifically feasible, "Obviously, a 30-ton, 40-foot-tall, 100-foot-long Supersaurus would have been more than a little cramped in its quarters."
 Some reviewers however see Feder's humor as a plus.
 For example, Heather Rockwell of University of Wyoming says "Feder's sardonic wit, amusing personal anecdotes, and rigorous attention to detail makes it essential reading for the aspiring archaeologist."

-Gallery of previous editions

-The author has kept this work up to date, coming out with a new revised edition every few years since the original publication in 1990.
-The covers are all different, and show archaeological sites related to topics in the book.
-Some sites have megaliths and other large stone structures that some claim are beyond the capabilities of the people who lived there.
-As a result, outlandish ideas have been promoted to explain their construction, such as visitors from outer space or people from the lost continent of Atlantis with special powers.
-Other covers show petroglyphs (ancient rock art) that some claim depict aliens or astronauts.
-Note that many of sites shown on the covers also have their own Wikipedia pages.